-“It was definitely a stroke of luck that pieced these four young musicians together into an ensemble” (Süddeutsche Zeitung)
+“It was definitely a stroke of luck which brought these four musicians together into an ensemble” (Süddeutsche Zeitung)

-This stroke of luck happened in Munich in 1998, when four idealists decided to dedicate themselves together to chamber music, their shared passion.
-The quartet owes its name to the longtime friendship with the late Rudolph C. Bettschart, co- owner of the Swiss publishing house Diogenes.
-Its individual style shows the influence of the collaboration with outstanding pedagogues and ensembles, as the Amadeus Quartet and the La Salle Quartet.
-On the other hand the Diogenes Quartet worked extensively on the development of a completely own musical expression.
+In 1998 four idealists decided to dedicate themselves to chamber music, their shared passion, together in Munich.
+The quartet owes its name to a long-standing friendship with the late Rudolph C. Bettschart, co-owner of the Swiss publishing house Diogenes, who died in 2015.
+The quartet’s individual style reflects the influences of collaborating with outstanding pedagogues and ensembles such as the Amadeus Quartet and La Salle Quartet, but its sound has been shaped by an intensive collaboration on creating its own unique expressive musical voice.

-The four musicians started to appear on international stages in France, Greece, the United Kingdom, Italy, Austria and Switzerland from very early on.
-The quartet played in illustrious halls, such as the Cologne Philharmonics, and at festivals, such as the Mozartfest Würzburg, the European Weeks in Passau, the Samos Young Artists Festival or the Festival de Radio France et Montpellier.
+The four musicians embarked on an international career early on, performing in France, Greece, Britain, Italy, Austria, Spain and Switzerland.
+They have played in top concert halls such as the Cologne Philharmonic, and at festivals including the Mozartfest Würzburg, European Weeks in Passau, Samos Young Artists Festival and the Festival de Radio France et Montpellier.

-The chamber music partners include Anna Prohaska (soprano), Tyler Duncan (baritone), Lydia Dubrovskaya (violin), Priya Mitchell (violin), Hariolf Schlichtig (viola), Roland Glassl (viola), Monika Henschel (viola), Wen-Sinn Yang (cello), und Nabil Shehata (double bass) and the Buchberger Quartet.
-The Diogenes Quartet is co-founder of the VDSQ (Verband Deutscher Streichquartette e.V. – Association of German String Quartets), which came to life in March 2012.
+The quartet’s chamber music partners include Anna Prohaska (soprano), Tyler Duncan (baritone), Lydia Dubrovskaya (violin), Priya Mitchell (violin), Hariolf Schlichtig (viola), Roland Glassl (viola), Monika Henschel (viola), Wen-Sinn Yang (cello) and Nabil Shehata (double bass), and the Buchberger Quartet.
+The Diogenes Quartet is a founder member of the VDSQ (Verband Deutscher Streichquartette e.V. – Association of German String Quartets), which was inaugurated in March 2012.

-Moreover the quartet stays open to crossover programs, as for instance when it entertains the audience in collaboration with the quartet of violinist Max Grosch with “A Dream of Brahms”.
-Also the Diogenes Quartet puts a strong emphasis on musical education, which is why the four musicians hold concerts especially organized for children for many years and give discussion concerts at schools, which offer children of all ages the opportunity to hear and experience classical music.
-A very successful project consists of the chamber music workshops for young ensembles.
-Since 2015 the quartet is ambassador for SOS-Chidren’s Villages.
+The quartet also hugely enjoys participating in crossover programmes, such as collaborating with violinist Max Grosch’s jazz quartet in “A Dream of Brahms”, highly popular with audiences.
+The Diogenes Quartet also places a strong emphasis on musical education.
+For several years the four musicians have given concerts specially for children and they organise workshop concerts at schools offering children of all ages the opportunity to hear and experience classical music.
+The quartet’s chamber music workshops for young ensembles are also tremendously successful.
+Since 2015 the quartet has been an ambassador for SOS-Children’s Villages.

 Stefan Kirpal, violin